samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 *Ingested Poison*

 A creature subjected to Truth Serum must succeed on a DC 11 Constitution saving throw or have the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition for 1 hour.
-The Poisoned creature can’t knowingly communicate a lie.
+The Poisoned creature can't knowingly communicate a lie.

 ---